TJ Friedl Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including TJ Friedl and his .629 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starting pitcher Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.
+TJ Friedl -- with a slugging percentage of .629 in his past 10 games, including six extra-base hits -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Miles Mikolas on the mound, on May 25 at 12:35 PM ET.

-He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Cardinals.
+He collected two extra-base hits in his last game (2-for-4 with two doubles) against the Cardinals.

 TJ Friedl Game Info & Props vs. the Cardinals